 “Star Creek is identified as critical habitat for threatened Westslope cutthroat trout,” shared Stuart-Smith.
 “The SRWP research demonstrated that the BMPs Canfor implemented effectively minimized erosion and sediment input from the cutblocks and roads to the stream, allowing forest management to have little to no impact on water in this sensitive area.”

 The work done in Star Creek represents an important example of how the network’s focus on drinking water treatability enables broader partner co-benefits, including concurrent understanding of management impacts on aquatic ecosystems.
 Professor Monica Emelko, forWater Network Principal Investigator said, “While drinking water treatability and aquatic ecosystem priorities for water quality often align, they can also differ substantially.”
 The forWater research approaches are designed to inform both domains of impacts.
-“This is exciting because our program is the first globally to have a focus on drinking water security,” Emelko added.
+“This is exciting because our program is the first of its kind globally to have a focus on integrating forest management with drinking water treatment and security,” Emelko added.